Tobexint/PySocket/docs/documentation.md

 # Server Stress Test Script Documentation

 ## Overview
 This script is designed to stress test a server by simulating multiple concurrent clients sending queries.
 It measures the server's response time and calculates the queries per second (QPS) to evaluate performance under heavy load.
-This script was tested on a 250,000 lines file.
+This script was tested on a file with 250,000 lines.

 ## Requirements
 - Python 3.x